tayapro/woofspot/README.md

 <img src="readme/f13_event_create_message.png" width="300" alt="Event create message">

+The user will also receive an email from the Woofspot team confirming the event creation.

 If there are any form validation errors, the user will see a detailed description of the errors, such as:

 - Please use only Latin/accented characters.
 - Event start time cannot be between 21:00 and 09:00.
 - Please make sure the event is no longer than three hours.
 - The minimum event duration is one hour.
+- Event cannot be in the past.
 - Event date cannot be more than one year ahead...
+- Ensure this value has at least 5 characters (it has X). _for title, description and location fields_
+- Event date cannot be more than one year ahead.
+The latest allowed date is YYYY-MM-DD, please make changes.
 - Image upload failed.
 Please check your connection or try again later.

-- Event cannot be in the past.

-The user will also receive an email from the Woofspot team confirming the event creation.

 #### READ